akrutipagar/Algorithm/README.md

 2)Extract files

-3)Create Virtual environment
+3)Create Virtual environment(For windows virtualenv name_of_environment (any))

+4)Activate the virtual environment.( For windows name_of_environment/Scripts/Activate)

-4)Install all python libraries.
+5)Install all python libraries.

-5)Go for the location of extracted files
+6)Go for the location of extracted files

-6)Run command python (main .py file)
+7)Run command python (main .py file)

-7)http:// address will be displayed
+8)http:// address will be displayed

-8)Copy address and add /rec at the end and run
+9)Copy address and add /rec at the end and run